shamnadps/NetEnt_GameServer/README.md

 ### How to use ###

-This is very simple chat client using NodeJS
+This is very simple game server using NodeJS

 * Only one API is exposed `/casino`